 That meant a huge wealth for Portugal that turned that route into a monopoly.

-Key factors that made the Spanish Empire of the 16th century so splendid:
+16th century Spain.
+Key factors that made it so splendid:

-3) Two extraordinary people married each other: Isabel from Castilla and Fernando from Aragón.
+- 3) Two extraordinary people married each other: Isabel de Castilla and Fernando from Aragón.
 Isabel the Catholic is the most important woman of Spanish history.
 Fernando de Aragón served as a model for Niccolò Machiavelli to write his famous book “The Prince“

-5) The huge strategic move by marrying their daughter with the heir of the German Empire
+- 5) The huge strategic move of the Catholic kings by marrying their daughter with the heir of the German Empire.

-7) The discovery of America done by Christopher Columbus and all that this meant.
+- 8) The discovery of America done by Christopher Columbus and all that this meant.
 Christopher Columbus and the Catholic Kings, the most important actors in Spanish history.

-8) In the kingdom of Carlos 1 of Spain, it was Magellan, a Portuguese sailor who convinced the emperor that he could go around the world, and he did so even though he died in the attempt (500 years after Magallanes left this year).
+- 9) In the kingdom of Carlos 1 of Spain, it was Magellan, a Portuguese sailor who convinced the emperor that he could go around the world, and he did so even though he died in the attempt (500 years after Magallanes left this year).
 Read the fantastic biography written by Stefan Zweig.
-Magellan
+Magellan Magellan’s biography.

-10) With the discovery of America and with access to China sailing east the kingdoms of Spain and Portugal became the richest in the world with a great difference from the others.
+- 11) With the discovery of America, with access to China sailing east the kingdoms of Spain and Portugal became the richest in the world with a great difference from the others.

 They were going south to Africa.
 How much would have changed the world if the promoters of these companies had been undertaken by the Portuguese?
 Who knows?